sashakarcz/blog/content/posts/movies/catchbull.md

 > Her silver hair flowed in the air laying waves across the sun \
 > Her hands were like the white sands, and her eyes had diamonds on \
 > \
-> We left the road and headed up to the top of the whisper woodAnd we walked 'till we came to where the holy magnolia stood \
+> We left the road and headed up to the top of the whisper wood\
+> And we walked 'till we came to where the holy magnolia stood \
 > And there we laid cool in the shade singing songs and making love \
 > With the naked earth beneath us and the universe above